Prayer for the Training

 Ways to participate:

-- Receive daily emails with prayer burdens for the training at 40daysprayer.com.
+- 40daysprayer.com -- Receive daily emails with prayer burdens for the training.

 - Sign up for a 15-minute prayer time slot in the month of June.

-- Register to come to Champaign to pray and support the training.
+- Register to come to Champaign for prayer and support during the training.

 Our prayer is the unique way for us to cooperate and allow the Lord to move on this earth.